Home + About me + E-mail me + All my cars

 The choice below was based on two premises: the car had to be interesting, and it had to be the only one of its type in the car park at work.
 Of course, it had to be decent looking, practical personal transport and affordable as well.

 In the end the choice came down to two, the MGF and the Mazda MX-5.
 Driving both of these was fun, and it was very difficult to decide between them, but I was persuaded by the nostalgic feel of the Mazda, recalling my days with a Triumph Spitfire Mk 2, in contrast to the more modern atmosphere of the MG.
 The MG is probably the better drive, but I also like the lower looks of the Mazda, and the longer bonnet.
-You cannot see the MG's bonnet from the driving position, and, apart from the low windows and open top, it's more like driving an ordinary fast car; in the Mazda you know you're in sports car.
+You cannot see the MG's bonnet from the driving position, and, apart from the low windows and open top, it's more like driving an ordinary fast car; in the Mazda you know you're in a sports car.

 The Mazda is a bit basic, not even a clock, let alone electric windows or central locking, unless you go for the posh version.
 I can live with that.